Debt-to-Income (DTI) Ratio Calculator

 Why DTI Matters for Loans

 Most conventional mortgage lenders require a back-end DTI of 43% or less, with 36% being preferred.
 FHA loans may allow up to 50% in some cases.
 A lower DTI means you're a less risky borrower, which can qualify you for better interest rates and higher loan amounts.
-Even outside of mortgages, auto lenders and personal loan providers use DTI to assess creditworthiness.
+To estimate your down payment needs or compare renting vs buying, check our related calculators.

 Frequently Asked Questions